 - Manage and assist with commercial business development

-- He/She maintains and monitors all customs licenses and certificates, ensuring they are kept up to date
+- Maintain and monitors all customs licenses and certificates, ensuring they are kept up to date

-- He/she is helping to perform audits, internal and external, relative to Customs operations and processes
+- Support audits, internal and external, relative to Customs operations and processes

-- He/she, in association with the Business units, is the Central representative vis a vis Customs authorities and ensure the respect of Customs rules by the DPDgroup affiliates or export platforms
+- Act, in association with the Business units, as the Central representative vis a vis Customs authorities and ensure the respect of Customs rules by the DPDgroup affiliates or export platforms

-- In case of significant litigation, he/she supports the Country in close collaboration with Legal
+- In case of significant litigation, they support the Country in close collaboration with Legal

 Relations with Customs institutions: